 These pages contain in-depth UK statistics on HIV sourced from Public Health England.

-In the UK, certain groups experience a disproprotionate burden of HIV, especially men who have sex with men, black African people and black Carribean people.
+In the UK, certain groups experience a disproportionate burden of HIV, especially men who have sex with men, black African people and black Caribbean people.
 Public Health England (PHE) releases data specifically about these groups, which we have included below.

-You can read PHE's annual report on HIV in the UK, as well as detailed data tables, on the PHE website.
+You can read PHE's annual report on HIV in the UK and access the data on the PHE website.

 Number of people living with HIV in the UK

-There are nearly 110,000 people living with HIV in the UK.
+There are an estimated 103,700 people living with HIV in the UK.
 Read more

-Approximately 26,000 people living with HIV in the UK have not yet been diagnosed.
+Approximately 18,100 (17%) people living with HIV in the UK are unaware of their HIV infection and have not yet been diagnosed.
 Read more

 Number of HIV tests performed

-More than one million HIV tests were performed in sexual health clinics in 2013.
+Over 980,000 HIV tests were performed in sexual health clinics in 2014.
 Read more

 New HIV diagnoses